-Salaried and other eligible employees (including the named executive officers) generally are eligible to receive retirement benefits under the Retirement Plan.
+Salaried and other eligible employees who were participants in the plan before January 1, 2011, including certain of our named executive officers, are eligible to receive retirement benefits under the Retirement Plan.
 For purposes of calculating the Retirement Plan benefit, earnings generally include base salary and annual cash bonus awards or annual cash incentive awards, whichever is higher.
 Benefits paid under the Retirement Plan are calculated as follows:

-Benefit Benefit Available If: Benefit Amount Normal Retirement Employment with company terminates after eligible employee attains age 65 Normal monthly benefit calculation final average monthly earnings (highest consecutive 60 months of final 120 months earnings divided by 60) multiplied by 1%, multiplied by years of credited service, plus portion of final average monthly earnings that exceeds the Social Security Benefit Based multiplied by 1/2% multiplied by years of credited service up to 35 Early Retirement Employment with company terminates after eligible employee turns 55 and has ten or more years of vesting service Calculate the monthly normal retirement benefit (as described above), then reduce that amount by 1/12 of 5% (5% per year) for each month the retirement age is less than age 62
+Benefit Benefit Available If: Benefit Amount Normal Retirement Employment with company terminates after eligible employee attains age 65 Calculate the final average monthly earnings (highest consecutive 60 months of final 120 months earnings divided by 60) multiplied by 1%, multiplied by years of credited service, plus portion of final average monthly earnings that exceeds the Social Security Benefit Base multiplied by 1⁄2% multiplied by years of credited service up to 35 Early Retirement Employment with company terminates after eligible employee turns 55 and has ten or more years of vesting service Calculate the monthly normal retirement benefit (as described above), then reduce that amount by 1/12 of 5% (5% per year) for each month the retirement age is less than age 62

 Required survivor benefits are paid under the Retirement Plan.
-Benefits generally are paid in the form of a life annuity.
+Benefits generally are paid in the form of joint and survivor 50% annuity or single life annuity if the participant is unmarried.
 Alternate annuity forms of payment are available subject to the actuarial equivalence factors used for all salaried employees in the Retirement Plan.

-The benefits payable under the Retirement Plan and our Salaried 401(k) Plan, or the 401(k) Plan, are supplemented by benefits paid under the Supplemental Plan for certain salaried and other eligible employees (including the named executive officers).
-Benefits paid under the Supplemental Plan are calculated in accordance with the normal retirement benefit formula or early retirement formula described in the table above with respect to the Retirement Plan, taking into account the benefit that would have been paid under the Retirement Plan if:
+The benefits payable under the Retirement Plan and our Salaried 401(k) Plan, or the 401(k) Plan, are supplemented by benefits paid under the Supplemental Plan for certain salaried and other eligible employees including our named executive officers.
+Benefits paid under the Supplemental Plan are calculated in accordance with the normal retirement benefit formula or early retirement formula described in the table above with respect to the Retirement Plan, taking into account the vested benefit that would have been paid under the Retirement Plan if:

-- the limitations imposed by the Internal Revenue Code on maximum eligible annual earnings (\$275,000 in 2018) and maximum annual retirement benefits (\$220,000 in 2018) did not apply; and - any deferred bonus awards were paid to the eligible employee in the year deferred.
+- the limitations imposed by the Internal Revenue Code on maximum eligible annual earnings (\$290,000 in 2021) and maximum annual retirement benefits (\$230,000 in 2021) did not apply; and - any deferred bonus awards were paid to the eligible employee in the year deferred.